 As part of the District Plan Review, Council needs to undertake investigations to understand coastal hazards, and to manage those risks to people and property.
-This is to give effect to the Canterbury Regional Policy Statement (CRPS) and New Zealand Coastal Policy Statement (NZCPS), and is also a matter of national importance under s6(h) to the RMA.
+This is to give effect to the Canterbury Regional Policy Statement (CCRPS) and New Zealand Coastal Policy Statement (NZCPS), and is also a matter of national importance under s6(h) of the RMA.
 This was the subject of Issues and Options reports on flooding and coastal hazards considered by DPC at its meeting on 22 February 2017 and again on 6 December 2017.
+Coastal hazards were considered again on 28 November 2018.

-In relation to coastal hazards, DPC agreed to the following on 22 February 2017, and confirmed on 6 December 2017:
+In relation to coastal hazards, DPC agreed to the following on 28 November 2018: